-Whatsapp is a social messaging platform that allows users to send messages.
-This application has become an integral part of most of our lives, but have you ever thought about how Whatsapp works?
-What are the underlying principles behind its’ design and functioning?
+WhatsApp is a social messaging platform that enables users to send messages to one another.
+It has become an integral part of many people's daily lives, but how does it work?
+What are the principles behind its design and functioning?

-Whatsapp is a highly scalable system and is accessed frequently by various users across the globe.
-Hence it should be designed efficiently to remain reliable and operational almost every time.
-So it is essential to figure out the crucial requirements of the system.
+WhatsApp is a highly scalable system that is accessed frequently by a large number of users around the world, so it is essential that it is designed efficiently in order to remain reliable and operational.
+Therefore, it is important to identify the key requirements of the system.